kuzeko/Twitter-Importer/README.md

     config/twitter_config.cfg

-Currently it contains a little script to materialise Twitter OAuth credentials, it is:
+Currently the project contains a little script to materialise Twitter OAuth credentials, it is:

     oauth_dance.py